atomist-attic/rug-rugs/README.md

 This will add the files `.atomist/manifest.yml`, `.atomist/editors/MyNewGenerator.rug`, and `.atomist/tests/MyNewGenerator.rt` to the project.
-Edit the latter two files to do and test what you want to do with the Generator.
+Edit the latter two files to do and test what you want to do with the generator.

 ### UpdateRugVersion

-The UpdateRugVersion Editor updates the version of the rug dependency in the Rug Archive's `manifest.yml` or `package.json`.
+The UpdateRugVersion editor updates the version of the rug dependency in the Rug archive's `manifest.yml` or `package.json`.
 Since the manifest and package version formats are different, their new values are specified as different parameters.

 #### Prerequisites

-Before running this Editor, you must have the following prerequisites satisfied.
+Before running this editor, you must have the following prerequisites satisfied.

-*   A Rug Archive source code repository
+*   A Rug archive source code repository

 #### Parameters

-To run this Editor, you must supply the following parameters.
+To run this editor, you must supply the following parameters.

 Name | Required | Default | Description
 -----|----------|---------|------------